siyanz/siyanz.github.io/_posts/2015-7-1-StereoHaptics.md

 ---
 layout: post
 title: Stereohaptics&#58; A Haptic Interaction Toolkit for Tangible Virtual Experiences
-shortinfo: A toolkit to create, record, modify, and playback rich and dynamic haptic media using audio based tools.
-Utilizing haptic illusion at its finest.
+shortinfo: A toolkit to create, edit, and playback rich and dynamic haptic media using audio based tools.
 year: 2016
 month: July
 categories: [Publications, UX]